grantnorwood/testing-react-with-jest/docs/exercise-3.md

 Now let's ask your test to attempt to login with a valid PIN.

-1. Add a new `import` statement at the top of your Login component's test file:
+1. Add a new `import` statement at the top of your App component's test file:

     ```javascript
     import userEvent from '@testing-library/user-event'